top of page

 What are our future plans?

-• Create and maintain a network of paths which provide access for conservation and monitoring work
+• Maintain the network of paths, providing access for conservation and monitoring work

 • Secure boundary with post & wire fencing as necessary